tuesy/jimmypoll/README.md

 ![Hosting Screenshot](https://github.com/tuesy/poll/blob/main/hosting.png?raw=true)

 Only hosts see an orange "Poll" button at the bottom right of the screen.
 When you click it, you can enter a question to start a poll.
-The app will automatically format your question by capitalizing the first letter and adding aquestion mark at the end if there isn't one.
+The app will automatically format your question by capitalizing the first letter and adding a question mark at the end if there isn't one.
 This makes polling easier and faster.
 For example:

 ```
 are we in a simulation